-Objective: To reduce the risk of structural ignition during a WUI fire by developing, by 2016, the technical basis for new and improved standard laboratory test methods and building codes.
+Objective - To reduce the risk of structural ignition during a wildland-urban interface (WUI) fire by developing the technical basis for new and improved standard laboratory test methods and building codes considering WUI fire hazards, including wind-transported firebrands.

 U.S. Communities Dealing with WUI Fire Fact Sheet (ICC) 1.1.2011; Headwaters Economics, www.headwaterseconomics.org.